 He drinks a Manhattan every night before dinner.
 In the summer, a martini.
-These are the only true cocktails. (n.b., martinis are made with gin; there is no such thing as a vodka martini)
+These are the only true cocktails. (n.b., martinis are made with gin; there is no such thing as a vodka martini.)

-Other miscellaneous facts: He smokes $1 cigars, can speak in tongues, and would be a Catholic -- except for a kink in the system: while the Catholic Church doesn't mind if you smoke, drink or speak in tongues, they frown on a past divorce.
+Other miscellaneous facts: He smokes $1 cigars, can speak in tongues, and would be a Catholic -- except for a kink in the process: while the Catholic Church doesn't mind if you smoke, drink or speak in tongues, they frown on a past divorce.

 Steve called the Vatican to ask if anything could be done about this.
 He got their answering machine: "Leave a message and we'll get back to you in 500 years."
 Beep.